 Objectives The sub-fund's objective is to offer its shareholders long-term capital gains.
-This objective will be pursued by investing the assets of the sub-fund in fixed income instruments, as well as cash or similar instruments and without geographical limitation.
-At least 51% of the assets of the sub-fund will be invested in emerging economies without sector or currency restrictions.
-Risk score To enable you, as a potential investor, to correctly assess the risk of this investment. you can consult the risk score.
+This objective will be pursued by investing the sub-fund's assets in equities and fixed income instruments, as well as cash or other monetary instruments, without geographical limitation and without sectorial or currency restriction.
+Risk score To enable you, as a potential investor, to correctly assess the risk of this investment, you can consult the risk score.
 However, the risk category has been determined based on simulated data and may not be a reliable indication of the future risk profile.

-Technical information Econopolis EM Government Bonds Class A Name ISIN Capitalisation: LU1330357457 Distribution: LU1330358422 Currency Euro Investment horizon Undetermined, at least 5 years Minimum investment None Entrance fee Max.
-3,0% Exit fee Max.
-3,0% SFDR-classification Article 8 fund whereby ESG-characteristics are promoted Transaction tax on exit Capitalisation: 1,32% met een maximum van €4.000 / Distribution.: 0% From Cap. to Dis.: 1,32%, with max. of Transaction tax on conversion €4.000 / From Dis. to Cap.: 0% Withholding tax Cap.: 0% / Dis.: 30% on dividends Ongoing charges Charges taken from the Sub-Fund over a year: max.
-2,00% (of which 0.7% management fee) Yearly custody fee 0% Frequency of net asset value Net asset value is calculated weekly The running costs indicated are an estimate based on the total estimated running costs.
+Technical information Name Econopolis Patrimonial Sustainable Class A ISIN Capitalisation: LU0889924584 Distribution: LU0889924667 Currency Euro Investment horizon Undetermined, at least 5 years Minimum investment None Entrance fee Max.
+3.0% Exit fee Max.
+3.0% SFDR-classification Article 8 fund whereby ESG-characteristics are promoted Transaction tax on exit Capitalisation: 1,32% met een maximum van €4.000 / Distribution.: 0% Transaction tax on conversion From Cap. to Dis.: 1.32%, with max, of €4.000 / From Dis. to Cap.: 0% Withholding tax Cap.: 0% / Dis.: 30% on dividends Ongoing charges\ Charges taken from the Sub-Fund over a year: max.
+2,00% (of which 0.7% management fee)\ Yearly custody fee 0% Frequency of net asset value Net asset value is calculated weekly \ The running costs indicated are an estimate based on the total estimated running costs.
 That figure Investing is not without risk Possible risks - Foreign exchange risk: An unforeseen drop in the exchange rate of financial instruments is always possible when investing.
 Foreign exchange risk is managed through diversification in the portfolio of the underlying sub-fund. - Liquidity risk: Liquidity risk occurs when certain investments are difficult to trade.
 Illiquidity is caused by supply and demand when there is (almost) only supply (sellers) for a financial instrument at a certain price. - Market risk: Variations in the prices of securities and other instruments are essentially determined by variations in the financial markets as well as variations in the economic situations of issuers that are themselves impacted by the general world economy as well as by the economic and political conditions prevailing in their own country. - Management risk: Despite the expertise of the managers, there is always a risk that the investments will not produce the hoped-for results. - Growth markets: Suspensions and cessations of payment by developing countries are due to a variety of factors such as political instability, poor financial management, a lack of currency reserves, flight of capital, internal conflicts or the absence of the political will to continue servicing previously contracted debt. - Risk of Concentration: Some Sub-funds may concentrate their investments in one or more countries, geographical regions, economic sectors, asset classes, types of financial instruments or currencies in such a way that these Sub-funds may thus be more impacted in the event of economic, social, political or fiscal events affecting the countries, geographical regions, economic sectors, asset classes, types of financial instruments or currencies concerned.
 There may also be other risk factors that an investor should take into account with respect to his own situation and specific current and future circumstances.
 Before your investment manager can allow you to invest in this product, it will assess, by means of a questionnaire, whether the proposed transaction is suitable for you, taking into account your knowledge and experience with this product, your savings or investment objectives, needs and desires, and your financial situation.